 Regulation

-We make sure they’re complying with their obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) and the Financial Transaction Reports Act 1988 (FTR Act).
+We make sure they’re complying with their obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) and ongoing obligations under the repealed Financial Transaction Reports Act 1988 (FTR Act).
 We do this to protect them and the financial sector from criminal abuse.

 Our reporting entities' obligations include reporting financial transactions and suspicious activity to AUSTRAC through, for example: